 |2013||No||Slightly Above||Slightly Below|

-|2008||Yes||Slightly Above||Slightly Below|
+|2008||Yes||Slightly Above||Slightly Above|

-U.S. Climate Conditions in February and March 2013
+U.S. Climate Conditions in February and March 2016

 Other Groundhogs Around the United States

-There are even more "groundhog forecasters" in the running such as Octorara Orphie of Quarryville, Pennsylvania—competition right next door to Phil—Staten Island Chuck from the Staten Island Zoo, Unadilla who hails from Nebraska, Buckeye Chuck from Ohio, French Creek from West Virginia and the Cajun Groundhog from Louisiana.
+There are even more groundhog forecasters in the running such as Octorara Orphie of Quarryville, Pennsylvania—competition right next door to Phil—Staten Island Chuck from the Staten Island Zoo, Unadilla who hails from Nebraska, Buckeye Chuck from Ohio, French Creek from West Virginia, and the Cajun Groundhog from Louisiana.
 Ridge Lea Larry is a "stuffed groundhog" from Western New York, and the Tennessee Groundhog of Silver Point, Tennessee, is actually someone dressed up like a groundhog on a motorcycle.

 While Groundhog Day is a way to have a little fun at mid-winter, climate records and statistics tell us that winter probably isn't over.
 Climatologically speaking, the three coldest months of the year are December, January, and February, so winter typically still has a bit to go when the groundhog comes out in search of his shadow on February 2.

 - U.S. Monthly, Seasonal, and Annual Climate Reports

 See our monthly, seasonal, and annual climate reports on the Nation's recent climate conditions, their unusualness, as well as the long-term trends for many aspects of the climate system.

 The 1981–2010 U.S. Climate Normals are the latest 30-year averages of climatological variables including temperature and precipitation.